Islandora/documentation/docs/technical-documentation/running-automated-tests.md

 In ISLE, you need to make the database port available to PHPUnit.
 To do that, edit `docker-compose.yml` and find the section including `image: islandora/mariadb[version number]`.
 Shortly below is a `labels:` heading; set the value of the `traefik.enable: ` to `"true"`.
 Apply the changes made to the `docker_compose.yml` using `docker compose up -d`.

 Follow the `Configure PHPUnit` and `Create a directory for HTML output` sections in [Drupal Documentation on running phpunit tests](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests) to make a `phpunit.xml` file.
+Note that:

-If you place the `phpunit.xml` file in any directory other than `[drupal root]/web/core`, you need to change the 'bootstrap' in the `<phpunit>` tag near the top of the file to point to the relative or absolute location of the `[drupal root]/web/core` folder.
+* If you place the `phpunit.xml` file in any directory other than `[drupal root]/web/core`, you need to change the 'bootstrap' in the `<phpunit>` tag near the top of the file to point to the relative or absolute location of the `[drupal root]/web/core` folder.

-When setting the `SIMPLETEST_DB` database credentials in ISLE,
+*  When setting the `SIMPLETEST_DB` database credentials in ISLE,
     * the default username and db_name are `drupal_default`
     * your db_password can be found in `codebase/web/sites/default/settings.php`

 Unless you changed the default values, just swap out [password] for your actual db password in the following: